 - Information for teenagers

 - Endometriosis and Couples

 Emotional support for endometriosis

 Additionally, your GP should be able to refer you to a counselling service.
-Psychologists and counsellors can play an important role by helping women and girls cope with the feelings of confusion, disbelief, chronic pain, infertility, and frustration that often accompany this disease.
+Psychologists and counsellors can play an important role by helping to cope with the feelings of confusion, disbelief, chronic pain, infertility, and frustration that often accompany this disease.

-Our Support Network plays a vital role in helping girls and women learn to cope with endometriosis.
-Our Local Support Groups across the country give those affected by endometriosis the opportunity to meet and share their experiences with others who understand their situation; our Helpline provides information, as well as emotional support and a listening ear; and our Online Community allows women to connect with other endometriosis sufferers in a safe, online community.
+Our Support Network plays a vital role in helping everyone with endometriosis learn to cope with the condition.
+Our Local Support Groups across the country give those affected by endometriosis the opportunity to meet and share their experiences with others who understand their situation; our Helpline provides information, as well as emotional support and a listening ear; and our Online Community allows those with endometriosis to connect with other endometriosis sufferers in a safe, online community.

 For more information, visit our Get Support pages.

 Please be aware that our support services are unable to provide medical advice and can only connect individuals with other endometriosis sufferers who can only talk about the condition based on their own experience.
 If you need medical advice, please contact your GP or endometriosis specialist.